error418/opennms-event/README.md

 }
 ```

-After writing your custom `ParameterCollection` class by extending from `ParameterCollection`, setting parameters
-can for example look like this:
+After writing your custom `ParameterCollection` class setting parameters can for example look like this:

 ```java
 // Using a custom ParameterCollection